algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 When the game ends, the player is presented with a game over screen displaying their final score, along with options to restart or quit.

-## Example applications
+## Usage example

-We plan our software will be used for entertainment purposes, whether the user is nostalgic about the time this game was just released or just wants to discover the retro-games environment.
+We expect our software to be used for entertainment purposes, whether the user is nostalgic about the time this game was just released or just wants to discover the retro-games environment.

 Here is an activity diagram showing the potential usage of our software and the timeline the user could go through :